 Patients with neurologic symptoms are approached in a stepwise manner termed the neurologic method, which consists of the following:

-Identifying the anatomy and pathophysiology of the lesion through careful history taking and an accurate neurologic examination markedly narrows the differential diagnosis and thus the number of tests needed.
+Identifying the anatomy and pathophysiology of the lesion through careful history-taking and an accurate neurologic examination Introduction to the Neurologic Examination The purpose of the neurologic examination is to establish whether the patient’s brain, special senses, spinal cord, peripheral nerves, and muscle and skin receptors are functioning normally... read more markedly narrows the differential diagnosis and thus the number of tests needed.
+The history is important in identifying the likely site of neurologic dysfunction, and the neurologic examination is used to corroborate the suspected location.
 This approach should not be replaced by reflex ordering of CT, MRI, and other laboratory testing; doing so leads to error and unnecessary cost.

 To identify the anatomic location, the examiner considers questions such as